TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

 * **SMC** {cite}`holzapfel12taslp`
 The **SMC** dataset contains 217 excerpts of 40s each in duration and was designed with a methodology for selecting the audio examples to annotate.
-Specifically, it was based on on the idea of building the dataset out of musical audio examples that would be difficult for (then) state-of-the-art beat tracking algorithms to analyse.
+Specifically, it was based on the idea of building a dataset out of musical audio examples that would be difficult for (then) state-of-the-art beat tracking algorithms to analyse.
 Normally, we can discover when the state of the art fails by running it on an audio excerpt for which ground truth annotations exist, and then use one or more evaluation methods to estimate performance.
-Thus, the challenge here was to identify these kinds of excerpts without first annotating them.
+Thus, the challenge here was to identify these kinds of excerpts **without** annotating them first.
-The approach was to build a committee of "good, but different" beat tracking algorithms and run them over a large collection of unannoted musical audio signals.
-Then, selecting a subset of excerpts based on the lack of concensus in the estimates of each committee member.
+The approach was to build a committee of "good, but different" beat tracking algorithms and run them over a large collection of unannotated musical audio signals.
+Next, a subset of excerpts was selected based on the lack of concensus among the estimates of each committee member.
-In effect, if all algorithms give a different answer, then this can at least hint at interesting properties in the music that would make it worthwhile to annotate.
+In effect, if all algorithms gave a different answer, then this would at least hint at interesting properties in the music that would make it worthwhile to annotate.
-Despite this dataset being compiled around 10 years (and thus predating almost all work in deep learning applied to rhythm), it remains a highly challenging dataset even for the most recent state-of-the-art approaches, of the kind we'll explore later in the tutorial.
+Despite this dataset being compiled around 10 years ago (and thus predating almost all work in deep learning applied to rhythm), it remains highly challenging even for the most recent state-of-the-art approaches of the kind we'll explore later in the tutorial.

 (annotatemap:summary)=
 ## Summary